josehu07/josehu07.github.io/_posts/2021-01-01-ssd-to-optane.md

 When a write arrives at the drive, wear leveling and garbage collection cause a lot more data (than the size of the original write) to be actually moved and written.
 This is the notorious effect called **write amplification**.
 Typical *write-amplification factor* (WAF) on NAND SSDs ranges from 5x - 20x.
 This makes NAND SSDs **perform dramatically poor at workloads involving many random writes**.

-> Well..., is it acutally?
+> Well..., is it actually?
 Maybe we should avoid using terms like "random writes" as they are designed for HDDs!
 Check out [this paper](http://pages.cs.wisc.edu/~jhe/eurosys17-he.pdf).

 ![SSDvsHDDSpeed](/assets/img/ssd-hdd-speed.jpg)